thesubtlety/aftershock/README.md

 1. Search the Terraform [registry](https://registry.terraform.io/)
 2. Check out the documentation tab for example usage
-   1. Typically the main page has provider/auth info you can copy paste into provider.tf.
-Click "Use Provider" for a template.
+   1. Typically the main page has provider/auth info you can copy paste into `provider.tf`.
+Click `Use Provider` for a template.
    2. The docs are broken out into Data Sources (good for recon) and Resources (good for post exploit actions)
 3. Create templates